 Coyle noted that there is no conclusive evidence yet regarding if high-flow nasal cannulas (HFNC) increase aspiration risk, but some patients may not be able to handle the pressures that are at about half of those that are deliviered by adult CPAP systems.
 He recommended an article by Ward (2013) titled: High-flow oxygen administration by nasal cannula for adult and perinatal patients.
 The Ward article reviewed a study where the mean pharyngeal pressures with the mouth closed were: 8.7 cm H20 at 60 liters/minute and 7.2 cm H20 at 40 liters/minute.
 The article’s summary noted:

 “There are safety concerns for developing unintended high airway pressure.”

 However, these safety concerns related to eating and swallowing while wearing HFNC were not delineated.
 In fact, the Ward article concluded that HFNC may be more advantageous than a face mask for speaking, eating, drinking, and expectorating pulmonary secretions.
 This area needs more research.
-As dysphagia clinicians, we have to ask: what are the underlying disease processes that are requiring such high oxygen demands, and how stable are they to be eating and drinking?
+As dysphagia clinicians, we have to ask: what are the that are requiring such high oxygen demands, and how stable are they to be eating and drinking?
 For example, what is the patient’s respiratory rate at rest?
 If it is 20 breaths per minute, that is fine.
 If it is greater than 30, then maybe the person is not stable enough to be consuming meals.
 When the person starts eating and drinking, is there an increased work of breathing and an increased respiratory rate that could impair the normal respiratory swallowing coordination?
 (Read more on critical values, like respiratory rate.)